Hossain2024/CodePath-IOS-PreWork/README.md

     </a>
   </div>## App Brainstorming (Step 4)

+  *Duolingo*
+  -Audio Prompts to practice listening
+  -Feedbacks for mistakes

+  *GoodNotes*
+  - Available paper in different colors
+  - Different fonts Available
+  - Users can insert pictures into notes

+ *Facebook*
+ - Ability to share Stories
+ - Ability to Write post

+ *Spotify*
+ -Ability to queue a song
+ -Ability to create libraries of Favourite songs -Ability to follow other spotify users

 ## Notes

 One of The challenges I encontered was making the Button initially .
 I Didn't Notice that the instruction mentioned to press control and drag the button.
 So, I watched a small video clip on youtube to figure it out.